01 of 08

 There is an Events section in the MEGA Guide, and also a separate index for Los Angeles Events with more detail.
 It includes events related to holidays as well as annual ethnic festivals, street fairs, county fairs, music festivals and concert series organized by month.

 Once you have decided the main attractions you would like to visit on your trip, like Disneyland, Hollywood, and Santa Monica Pier, for example, it helps to look at them on a map to determine which order to visit them so you don't waste any more time than necessary in traffic.
-Here is a Map of Top Los Angeles Attractions that can help you figure out what order to do things.
+Check out a Map of Top Los Angeles Attractions that can help you figure out what order to do things.

 Saving Money on Your Los Angeles Vacation